Read summarized version with

 Why Knowledge Sharing Tools Matter in 2026

-The numbers tell the story better than I can.
+The numbers tell it better than I can.

-According to McKinsey, a solid knowledge sharing platform can reduce time lost searching for information by up to 35% and boost organization-wide productivity by 20-25%.
+According to McKinsey’s research on social technologies, a good knowledge sharing platform can reduce time lost searching for information by up to 35% and lift organization-wide productivity by 20-25%.

-But here's what really caught my attention: companies with knowledge sharing software experience 25% higher profitability.
-Better decision-making and innovation drive financial success.
+What really caught my eye, though: companies with knowledge sharing software see 25% higher profitability.
+Better decisions and faster innovation tend to show up on the balance sheet.

-And if you're running a remote or hybrid team (like most of us are now), this becomes even more critical.
+If you run a remote or hybrid team (most of us do now), it matters even more.
 80% of organizations now rely on cloud-based platforms to support distributed workforces.

-The problem isn't lack of information.
-It's that the information is fragmented across too many tools.
-36% of companies use three or more knowledge base platforms, and 31% of employees don't even know how many tools they have.
+The problem usually isn’t a lack of information.
+It’s that the information sits scattered across too many tools.
+36% of companies use three or more knowledge base platforms, and 31% of employees don’t even know how many tools they have.

-That fragmentation is what we're trying to fix.
+That fragmentation is exactly what we’re trying to fix.

 The 2026 Knowledge Sharing Landscape